woocommerce/woocommerce-blocks/readme.txt

 = 2.4.4 - 2019-10-15 =

 - Fix product search widget due to missing home url on the form action.
+- Fix fatal on WP_Error due to missing root namespace for class invocation.

 = 2.4.3 - 2019-10-14 =